Not Tonight (video game): Reception

 Not Tonight received "mixed or average reviews", while the Take Back Control Edition received "generally favourable reviews", according to the review aggregation website Metacritic.

 Screen Rant gave an independent review of 4 out of 5 stars.
 Trusted Reviews summarised "Not Tonight proves that the Papers, Please formula can work in a less Soviet setting, but the experience is slightly diminished by the transplant.
 Yet its eccentricities remain endearing, with characters, landscapes and a haunting sound of muffled music that will be rambling around my skull for a little while yet."

 Many reviewers have mentioned the likeness of the game to that of Papers, Please.

 Sequel

-Not Tonight 2 was released on February 11, 2022 for Windows with console versions planned later that same year.
+Not Tonight 2 was released on February 11, 2022 for Windows with a Nintendo Switch port released two years later on March 27, 2024.
+It has similar themes and gameplay to the original, but is set in a future, dystopian and collapsing United States that has been ravaged by a second secession of the South, the effects of climate change and a pandemic.